brianmueller/cssi-curriculum/_lessons/javascript/01-intro-to-javascript-and-the-developer-console.md

 ## Strings
-So now  we know we can do math in the js console.
+So now we know we can do math in the  console.
 The interpreter will do things to pieces of text, too.
 In programming we call bits of text "strings".

 ```
 >"my string"